How to become a housekeeper

-Maximise your reach by setting up your social media page.
-With almost everyone being on social media these days, it’s important to have an online presence.
-Facebook, Instagram, Twitter, LinkedIn, and TikTok are free to use!
-You can also hire a web developer to help put up your business website.
+Maximize your reach by setting up your social media page if you haven’t yet.
+Almost everyone is on social media these days, and an online presence is vital to businesses.
+Facebook, Instagram, Twitter, LinkedIn, and TikTok are free to use.
+You can also hire a web developer to help build your business website and boost your credibility.

-Some housekeeping job applications may require an interview.
+Applying for a housekeeping job may require an interview with the hotel or individual client.
 Here are some common interview questions to prepare to answer.

 - What hours are you available to work?

-- How long does it normally take you to clean?
+- How long does it take you to clean?
 Can you describe your cleaning process?

-- What are your best strengths as a housekeeper?
-How about your weaknesses?
+- What’s your greatest strength as a housekeeper?
+How about your weakness?
 (For the latter question, highlight how you’re addressing these areas for improvement.)

 Remember that to nail any job interview, you must have a good grasp of the role you’re applying for.
-You can practice answering these questions in front of a mirror so you’ll feel more confident during the actual interview.
+You can practice answering these questions in front of a mirror, so you’ll feel confident during the interview.

 Create your profile and start browsing jobs in minutesStart earning now